["plan"]

 Keen to keep things on the lighter side this festive season?
 Then you simply must try the Hugo!
 Combining elderflower liqueur, Prosecco, and club soda, it’s the floral cousin of the Aperol Spritz, but with a low ABV.
 Best of all – it comes to the party with plenty of flavor despite its lower alcohol volume, and it looks beautiful on a festive table.

 Ready, set, clink!
-These ten Christmas Prosecco cocktails are sure to set the scene for celebration.
-Let us know which one you made, and do tag us in your pictures when you share it online.
+These fifteen Christmas Prosecco cocktails are sure to set the scene for celebration.
+Let us know which one you made, and do tag us in your pictures when you share it on Instagram.
+Also remember to sign up for your newsletter so we can send more tasty inspiration articles like these your way, hot off the presses!

 FREQUENTLY ASKED QUESTIONS